-With summer winding down in Lexington, now is an ideal time to get a kick start on air conditioner maintenance.
+With summer winding down in Lexington, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t washed it recently, it could be blocked with dust and debris from your yard.
-This accumulation can reduce your unit’s efficiency and cause it to stop working.
-Or require replacement more quickly.
+If you haven’t cleaned it recently, it could be blocked with mud and yard refuse.
+This accumulation can limit your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We recommend having your air conditioning system professionally tuned-up every year.
+We suggest having your air conditioning system professionally tuned-up once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy costs.
+A clean system can be more energy efficient, which could save you money on energy costs.

-Consistent AC maintenance also helps our technicians locate and take care of small issues before they become expensive problems.
+Routine AC maintenance also helps our technicians locate and address small issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as several components on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a warm day to scrub your air conditioner.
+Choose a mild day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check the unit once you’ve cleaned it.
+That way, you can check your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money